anshuldante/ai-ds-ml-practical/machine-learning-ai-foundations-linear-regression/notes.md

   * Need linear relationships.

 * #### Regression Assumptions
+  * Residual is the distance of a data point from its predicted value on the regression line.
   * Residuals have a mean of zero.
   * Normality of errors.
   * Residuals are not auto-correlated.